Subscribe to PHP Freaks RSS

 echo $str; // Output: It's foobar time!
 Free drinks at the fooooopub bar!

 Ah, now the advantages become more apparent!
-Unlike the lookbehind construct, \K isn’t thrown off by quantifiers.
-As demonstrated in another example, say we’re given a string with inconsistent length numbers, delineated by dashes with the requirement to replace every second dash with a space. \K works very smoothly here:
+Unlike the lookbehind, \K isn’t thrown off by quantifiers specifying an unknown quantity!
+To further demonstrate, say we’re given a string with inconsistent length numbers, delineated by dashes with the requirement to replace every second dash with a space. \K works quite smoothly here:

 $str = '346-5654-78-90-3-116';